-24-25 (sundown to sundown)

-Yom Kippur, the holiest day on

-the Jewish calendar, a day of

-atonement marked by fasting and

-ceremonial repentance.

-26-27 Mawlid Al-Nabi, the observance of the birthday of Islam's founder, the prophet Muhammad, celebrated during the month of Rabiulawal, the third month of the Muslim calendar.
+- 11 Ethiopian New Year.
+Rastafarians, who believe Ethiopia is their spiritual home, celebrate the New Year on this date. - 14 Elevation of the Life-Giving Cross (Holy Cross), in some Christian denominations, a day that commemorates the cross used in the crucifixion of Jesus. - 15-16 Mawlid Al-Nabi, the observance of the birthday of Islam's founder, the prophet Muhammad, celebrated during the month of Rabiulawal, the third month of the Muslim calendar.
 Shi'a Muslims celebrate it five days later than Sunni Muslims.